 Wegovy is most commonly associated with gastrointestinal side effects.
 Among them are:

-It is rare for serious side effects to occur, but they are still possible.
+Serious side effects are rare, but they are still possible.
 You should seek emergency treatment if you experience any of the following symptoms:

 GLP-1s have been researched for over 16 years and have consistently reduced body weight in obese patients with and without diabetes.